+21.3.3.
 Spring Security Architecture Questions

-- 1. the section called "How do I know which package class X is in?" - 2. the section called "How do the namespace elements map to conventional bean configurations?"

-- 3. the section called "What does "ROLE" mean and why do I need it on my role names?" - 4. the section called "How do I know which dependencies to add to my application to work with Spring Security?" - 5. the section called "What dependencies are needed to run an embedded ApacheDS LDAP server?" - 6. the section called "What is a UserDetailsService and do I need one?"
+- 1. How do I know which package class X is in? - 2.
+How do the namespace elements map to conventional bean configurations? - 3.
+What does "ROLE" mean and why do I need it on my role names? - 4.
+How do I know which dependencies to add to my application to work with Spring Security? - 5.
+What dependencies are needed to run an embedded ApacheDS LDAP server? - 6.
+What is a UserDetailsService and do I need one?